DanielMistrik/Intro2Blockchain/chapters/preface/background.md

 this textbook is one such improvement, first introduced in Spring 2022.

-This book was created for the blockchain-curious who want to understand the intricacies of the technology.
-Blockchain has brought people of many trades & interests together, and we try to reflect this in our book.
-As such we assume no prior CS or blockchain knowledge and will teach you CS concepts, and there will be many, that blockchain incorporates.

 We want to thank everyone in the Cornell Blockchain for their contribution to the course and the textbook.